kyoheiu/felix/README.md

 | MacOS   | works                   |
 | Windows | not fully supported yet |

-_For Windows users: At least this app can be cross-compiled for Windows.
-See `Dockerfile`.
+_For Windows users: At least this app can be compiled in GitHub actions.
+See `.github/workflows/install_test.yml`.
 Please try the native build and report any problems._

 MSRV(Minimum Supported Rust Version): **1.59.0**